TudorBatica/Rust-Torrent-Client/README.md

 The piece picker used by this client is inspired by the one described in [libtorrent.org's blog](https://blog.libtorrent.org/2011/11/writing-a-fast-piece-picker/).

-In this application, everytime a P2P task wants to request more blocks to its peer, it will use the piece picker to determine which blocks to pick.
+In this application, everytime a P2P task wants to request more blocks to its peer, it will use the piece picker to determine which blocks to request.
 This particular piece picker implementation is looking to:
 - prioritize rare pieces
 - prioritize piece completion